amacaluso/Statistical_Learning/README.md

 Otherwise, you are just ready to start investigating the report or playing around with the R code.

 ## Usage
 The repository contains both the ready-made statistical analysis and all of the R code used to obtain the results.
-The set of markdown script adopted to create the HTML report are delivered in the *markdown* directory, while the bits of code used to perform the analysis are present in the folder *code*.
+The set of markdown scripts adopted to create the HTML report are delivered in the *markdown* directory, while the bits of code used to perform the analysis are present in the folder *code*.

 ### Report
 A thorough report is presented in the file *Statistical_Learning.html*, that describes in details all the steps of the analysis.
 A thorough argumentation of statistical properties of each approach is also treated, with a particular attention on how to evaluate the various techniques and how to compare their performances.